Find Grad Schools

 Find Schools Near

-What is a Social and Human Service Assistant?
+What Does it Take to Be a Social and Human Service Assistant?

 • Advise clients regarding food stamps, child care, food, money management, sanitation, or housekeeping.